miaaajl/storm-prediction/README.md

     packaged and can be callable in our notebooks.
 - `generate_images_clean.ipynb`:
     - Includes image generation model development process.
-    - Our best model, which utilizes the difference matrix implemented with convolutional LSTM, is presented.
+    - The best model, which utilizes the difference matrix implemented with convolutional LSTM, is presented.
-    - We were able to get turning motion in our generated images with high resolution.
+    - The model is able to get turning motion in our generated images with high resolution.
 Only drawback is that they are brighter than normal images.
-    - At the end, results from our different trials such as classical convolutional LSTM and non-machine learning methods are presented.
+    - At the end, results from different trials such as classical convolutional LSTM and non-machine learning methods are presented.
 - `surprise_storm.ipynb`:
     - Includes surprise storm prediction processes.
-    - We use Method 1 to predict 10 wind speeds, Method 2 to predict the next 3 images.
+    - Use Method 1 to predict 10 wind speeds, Method 2 to predict the next 3 images.
 This is because when we predict the wind speeds from the predicted images, we got very high speeds due to brighteness.
     - For future work, denoising can be applied to our image generation model to improve this problem.

-Our source code is in the `forecaster` package.
+The source code is in the `forecaster` package.
 Most of the functions are called from this package and used in the jupyter notebooks.

 Forecaster package main content: